fersingb/dockrecon/README.md

 # Dockrecon

 Dockrecon is a docker image that contains tools used for recon.
-Right now it contains only nmap and webscreenshot.
+Right now it contains only amass, nmap and webscreenshot.
 I'll add more tools later.

 # How to use it
 Clone the repository and build the image: